AdityaS1426/BooleansCalendar/README.md

 Ticket 3: 5/24-5/28 Research Canvas API + how to encrypt data when sending student password and username to Canvas API

+###### Praveen Natarajan Tickets

+Ticket 1: 5/10-5/15 Study for the CSA test through practice FRQs as well as through multiple choice tests

+- Worked in a group with Pranav and Aryan to finish the MC on collge board
+- Did the official 2021 APCSA frq that was adminstered
+- Continued to watch the daily college board videos on the different topics that I had trouble with

+Ticket 2: 5/17-5/21 Experiment with Databases

+- Research the Canvas API and how to store the data in databases
+- Help with planning for the layout of the final site
+- Help Yasaswi with his integration of frontend and backend

+Ticket 3: 5/24-5/28 Integration

+- Work on integration between HTML and the Java code
+- Hopefully impliment the database into Java
+- Clean up the UI, and add more features if necessary

 ###### Aditya Surapaneni